-9 Top-Rated Attractions & Things to Do in Sioux Falls, SD
+10 Top-Rated Attractions & Things to Do in Sioux Falls, SD

-Sitting on the eastern border of South Dakota, and serving as the largest city in the state, Sioux Falls provides big-city attractions with a small-town feel.
+Sitting on the eastern border of South Dakota, and as the largest city in the state, Sioux Falls provides big-city attractions with a small-town feel.
 From the city's namesake at Falls Park, where thousands of gallons of water cascade over Sioux Quartzite every second, to the SculptureWalk spread throughout the downtown shopping district, Sioux Falls delivers on both natural and cultural things to do.

 See also: Where to Stay in Sioux Falls

-1 Falls Park
+1. Falls Park

-Much like the fast-moving water of the Big Sioux River that creates this impressive natural display, Falls Park receives a steady flow of visitors throughout the year to appreciate the manicured space.
+Much like the fast-moving water of the Big Sioux River that creates this impressive natural display, Falls Park receives a steady flow of visitors throughout the year.
 While the summer months tend to draw the biggest crowds, during the colder months, this city-owned attraction transforms into a true winter wonderland worth exploring.

 To refuel at Falls Park, the Overlook Cafe serves lunch, dinner, and live music on Friday nights.
-The 19-mile Big Sioux River and Recreation Greenway also stretches in both directions from Falls Park, allowing this namesake attraction to be just a pitstop on a full day of adventure in Sioux Falls.
+The 19-mile Big Sioux River and Recreation Greenway also stretches in both directions from Falls Park, allowing this namesake attraction to be a pitstop on a full day of adventure in Sioux Falls.